Generic Name: busulfan (bue-SUL-fan)

 - Lab tests may be performed while you use Busulfex.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Busulfex may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Busulfex.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Anxiety; back pain; constipation; diarrhea; dizziness; dry mouth; flushing or hot flashes; headache; hiccup; indigestion; loss of appetite; mild fever or chills; mild redness or swelling at the injection site; minor cough or sore throat; muscle or joint pain; nausea; runny nose; tiredness or weakness; trouble sleeping; vomiting.
+Anxiety; back pain; constipation; diarrhea; dizziness; dry mouth; flushing or hot flashes; headache; indigestion; loss of appetite; mouth irritation or mouth sores; nausea; runny nose; stomach pain; swelling at the injection site; tiredness or weakness; trouble sleeping; vomiting.